Signs of Water Damage Under Kitchen Flooring

 - Warped or uneven surfaces

-If wood movement continues to worsen, it may indicate long-term moisture exposure that can eventually support mold development.
-Understanding how moisture leads to microbial growth is explained in why kitchen floors develop mold after leaks.
+If wood movement continues to worsen, it may indicate long-term moisture exposure.
+For the mold-growth side of this problem, see why kitchen floors develop mold after leaks.

 Tile Flooring and Grout Damage Signals